GeoscienceAustralia/GeodesyML-Java-Bindings/README.md

 in a fork of [JAXB for OGC Project](http://www.ogcnetwork.net/jaxb4ogc) at https://github.com/GeoscienceAustralia/ogc-schemas/tree/geodesyml.

+GeodesyML binding classes are generated in an almost one-to-one correspondence with GeodesyML schema element definitions.
+The generated code is often not idiomatic Java, rather it follows in structure more closely the conventions of GML, an XML-based language.
+It is unlikely that these classes will be particularly suitable for any non-trivial amount of processing.
+Their job is to load XML data in and out of memory, where it can be manipulated into structures suitable to specific tasks.

 ##### About JAXB
 Java Architecture for XML Bindings (JAXB) allows Java programs to specify a static, type-driven, mapping from Java classes to XML element definitions.